Why Study at Swinburne?

 Top researchers, excellence in teaching

-SAO is a program run by the Centre for Astrophysics and Supercomputing (CAS) at Swinburne University of Technology (SUT).
-CAS is a fast growing astronomy and astrophysics department.
-CAS staff are active research astronomers who teach into SAO.
-CAS has 16 research faculty, that include 3 HiCi (high citation researcher, an honour awarded to researchers whose citations rank them in the top 0.5 per cent of researchers in their field globally) staff, 1 ARC College of Experts member, 1 Discovery Outstanding Researcher Award (DORA) awardee, 2 Australian Research Council (ARC) Future Fellows, and 2 ARC QEII awardees.
+SAO is a program run by the Centre for Astrophysics & Supercomputing (CAS) and the Department of Physics & Astronomy (DPA) at Swinburne University of Technology (SUT).
+CAS and DPA are a fast growing astronomy and astrophysics teaching and research group.
+Staff are active research astronomers who teach into SAO.
+CAS and DPA combined have 15 research faculty, that include 2 HiCi (high citation researcher, an honour awarded to researchers whose citations rank them in the top 0.5 per cent of researchers in their field globally) staff, 1 ARC College of Experts member, 1 Discovery Outstanding Researcher Award (DORA) awardee, 2 Australian Research Council (ARC) Future Fellows, and 2 ARC QEII awardees.

 In 2012 SAO was recognised for teaching excellence and making an outstanding contribution to student learning with a prestigious Citation Award from the Commonwealth Government.
 The Australian Awards for University Teaching are designed to recognise quality teaching practice and outstanding contributions to student learning.
 For more read SUT Media release.